1. Overview

 Organising the data

-All separate tax year data files in the RAPID Migration dataset are amalgamated into a single dataset holding all tax years from financial year ending 2011, or for those arriving after 2010, the tax year of their first arrival.
+1. All separate tax year data files in the RAPID Migration dataset are amalgamated into a single dataset holding all tax years from FY2010/11, or for those arriving after 2010, the tax year of their first arrival.

-The data is filtered to only include EU nationals.
+3. The data is filtered to only include EU+ nationals.
 This includes those on the EU Settlement Scheme.

 Creating the immigration and emigration estimates

-To measure long-term emigration, individuals who no longer have any activity in the RAPID data over an entire tax year are assumed to be no longer resident in the UK and are therefore counted as a long-term emigrant.
+3. To estimate long-term emigration, individuals who no longer have any activity in the RAPID data over an entire tax year are assumed to be no longer resident in the UK and are therefore counted as a long-term emigrant.

-Our EU estimates are then adjusted to account for the populations who have less or no interaction with the source datasets.
-These include adjustments for international migrants that have recently arrived or departed the UK, students who are not working or claiming benefits, and children under 16 years of age.
+5. Our EU+ estimates are then adjusted to account for the populations who have less or no interaction with the source datasets.
+These include adjustments for international migrants that have recently arrived or departed the UK, students who are not working or claiming benefits and children under 16 years of age.

-Temporal disaggregation (Fernandez method (PDF, 2.3MB)), which uses a regression approach to look for a relationship between two datasets, is used to breakdown the annual RAPID EU data into monthly data and then reaggregate to year-ending quarterly data.
+6. Temporal disaggregation (Fernandez method PDF, 2.3MB), which uses a regression approach to look for a relationship between two datasets, is used to breakdown the annual RAPID EU+ data into monthly data and then reaggregate to year ending quarterly data.

-Our EU estimates are forecasted for the three- or nine-month period that the latest version of the data do not cover, based on signals and trends in the International Passenger Survey (IPS).
-While we have acknowledged the long–standing issues with IPS measuring the levels of migration, the IPS seasonality and trend of migration flows are useful for the RAPID forecasting.
+7. Our EU+ estimates are forecasted for the three- or nine-month period, which the latest version of the data does not cover, based on signals and trends in the International Passenger Survey (IPS).
+While we have acknowledged the long-standing issues with IPS measuring the levels of migration, the IPS seasonality and trend of migration flows are useful for the RAPID forecasting.

-The self-declared reason for coming to the UK from the IPS is used to estimate reason for migration.
-The Economic Commission for Europe's report (PDF, 370KB) states that the self-reported reason for migration does not always match the reason they have been granted permission to enter.
-Users should therefore exercise caution when comparing breakdowns of non-EU with EU and British nationals.
+8. The self-declared reason for coming to the UK from the IPS is used to estimate reason for migration.
+The Economic Commission for Europe’s report (PDF, 370KB) states that the self-reported reason for migration does not always match the reason they have been granted permission to enter.
+Users should therefore exercise caution when comparing the reasons for migration of non-EU+ with EU+ and British nationals.

 Total activity assumption